HDMI vs Optical Cables: Which one to Consider?

 • Copper is the main component of HDMI cables.
 It’s a cheap material, and there are chances of interference.

-• Whereas, in Optical cables, fiber optics is the main component, which is a bundle of tiny glass strands.
+• In Optical cables, fiber optics is the main component, a bundle of tiny glass strands.
 They are expensive and transmit light signals and not electricity.
 And they are less susceptible to interference.
 The dark sheath around it prevents other light sources from entering the cable.

 • Length

 The length limit may not be important for everyone.
-A different segment of owners with custom-designed media rooms requiring extended lengths of cable might need it.
+A different segment of owners with custom-designed media rooms requiring extended cable lengths might need it.
 But you always end up losing signal quality over longer cables.
-So, when you select between fiber optic cable & HDMI, choose the shortest one.
+So, choose the shortest one when you select between fiber optic cable & HDMI.

-• The recommended length for the optical cables is 10 meters.
-Although some people still use it with a length of 30 meters.
-For longer distances, the optical cables are a good choice.
+• The recommended length for optical cables is 10 meters, although some people still use them with a length of 30 meters.
+For longer distances, optical cables are a good choice.

 • For HDMI, there are no such recommendations.
-But we would recommend HDMI when the distance is 5 meters or less for best quality sound.
+But we recommend HDMI when the distance is 5 meters or less for the best quality sound.

 • Audio